secondreason/Udacity_Final_Project-Ed.3-/README.md

 For running this porject first, you should have Vagrant and VirtualBox.
 If you dont, please install it.

-1.Clone [repository this with all files] (https://github.com/secondreason/Udacity_Final_Project-Ed.3-).
+1.Clone this repository with all files (https://github.com/secondreason/Udacity_Final_Project-Ed.3-).

 2.From your terminal, navigate to repository you just cloned.